nayaCodeStudio/nayaCodeStudio/README.md

 </h2>

 <p align="center">
-I experienced as a Junior QA Engineer, I have mastered several skills in creating positive and negative test case scenarios, creating or developing automated tests script, and doing manual testing in web and mobile application testing.
+I experienced as a Junior QA Engineer, I have mastered several skills in creating positive and negative test case scenarios, creating or developing script automation tests, and doing manual testing in web and mobile application testing.
 </p>

 ## Summary my GitHub :